antoniocollesei/antoniocollesei.github.io/_news/announcement_2.md

     </div>
 </div>
 <div class="caption">
-    We had quite some celebration time at the Park.
+    We had quite some celebration time at Parco Fistomba.
 Here above the pic with the co-advisors.
 </div>

-We had quite some celebration time at the Park.
-Here above the pic with the co-advisors.